victorpaul579/wise_rock_assessment_victor/README.md

 Key Design Decisions
 This framework was built with several key professional data engineering principles in mind:

-Idempotency: The pipeline is designed to be safely re-runnable.
-The main.py orchestrator calls a truncate_table function before each load.
-This ensures that each run starts with a clean slate, preventing duplicate data and errors on subsequent executions.
-This is the standard, reliable pattern for staging data.

 Dependency Management: The loading order for both CSV and API tables is explicitly defined.
 This guarantees that parent tables (e.g., stg_wiserock_user) are always populated before their dependent child tables (e.g., stg_wiserock_note), satisfying all foreign key constraints.

 Resilience & Performance: